In the Main Menu, click Setup, Data Paths.

 - OpenDentImages is the default folder name that contains the A to Z folders, but any folder is valid as long as the A to Z folders are contained within it.

 - Use multiple paths: Not recommended for most users.
-If you select this option, you can enter multiple paths to the A to Z folders, separated by semicolon (no spaces).
+If this option is selected, multiple paths to the A to Z folders can be entered, separated by semicolon (no spaces).
 When Open Dental starts, the first valid path will be used.
 It can be used to run backups.

-- Path Override for this computer: If the path to the A to Z folders points to a shared folder on a network, and you need to override the path for this computer only, enter the override path.
+- Path Override for this computer: If the path to the A to Z folders points to a shared folder on a network, and a path override is needed for this computer only, enter the override path.

 Option 2.
 Store Images in Database: This option is not used often.
 If selected, images will be stored in the database and it will become very large.
 There will be no A to Z folders.